wingify/wingify.github.io/_posts/2017-04-02-wingify-hackathon-vwo-xray.markdown

   <div style="margin: 10px;">Session data information in clear view</div>
 </div>

-We are shortly releasing it to our clients also so that they can get basic information using this extension only.
+We will also be shortly releasing this to our clients, so that they too can get basic information just by using the extension.

 Here is the demo of VWO X-Ray:
 <div style="text-align:center; margin: 10px;" style="box-shadow: 1px 2px 10px 1px #aaa">